Rockncoder/JQMGame/README.md

-JQMGame
+deferred1
-A tutorial on building HTML5 Mobile Games from scratch.
+A quick tutorial on JavaScript Deferred objects in jQuery